TrueNorthIT/AdventOfCode/README.md

    Visit the [Advent of Code website](https://adventofcode.com/) and sign up.

 2. **Join the Private Leaderboard**
-   Go tho the [Leaderboard page](https://adventofcode.com/2023/leaderboard/private) and Enter our private leaderboard code: **353270-4499e43b**
+   Go tho the [Leaderboard page](https://adventofcode.com/2023/leaderboard/private) and Enter our private leaderboard code which Joe can tell you.

 3. **Set Up the Repository**
    - Clone this repository: